alestiago/drift/docs/docs/dart_api/tables.md

 They need to be enabled with `PRAGMA foreign_keys = ON`.
 A suitable place to issue that pragma with drift is in a [post-migration callback](../Migrations/index.md#post-migration-callbacks).

-### Unique columns

-If this is called on a column, every row in the table must have a unique value for this column.
-For example, this column

-{{ load_snippet('unique_columns','lib/snippets/dart_api/tables.dart.excerpt.json') }}

-To enforce that a combination of columns is unique, see [Multi-Column Uniqueness](#multi-column-uniqueness).

 ### Additional validation checks